Isaac-Hall1/catFactsReactApp/README.md

 # catFactsReactApp
-## This is a simple react app that I created based off of a python script I created a couple years ago.
-The app is faily simple, it takes a randomized image of a car from an API as well as a randomized fact about cats from another API and combines them.
+### This is a simple React app that I created based on a Python script I created a couple of years ago.
+The app is fairly simple, it takes a randomized image of a car from an API as well as a randomized fact about cats from another API and combines them.
 When the button is clicked it combines the two for a random image and fact.